-- LHA will make Emergency transfers when LHA determines that the unit or building conditions pose an immediate threat to resident life, health or safety.
-This includes VAWA-covered Emergency Transfers approved in accordance with Section XV of this Plan. - LHA will transfer families in over-occupied units to larger units as determined by the Occupancy Standards. - For HUD-Subsidized units LHA will transfer families in under-occupied units to a smaller unit.
+- a.
+LHA will make Emergency transfers when LHA determines that the unit or building conditions pose an immediate threat to resident life, health or safety.
+This includes VAWA-covered Emergency Transfers approved in accordance with Section XV of this Plan. - b.
+LHA will transfer families in over-occupied units to larger units as determined by the Occupancy Standards. - c.
+For HUD-Subsidized units, LHA will transfer families in under-occupied units to a smaller unit.
 LHA will place the tenant on the appropriate waiting list as of the date of LHA notification to the family.
-LHA may waive this provision to avoid a vacancy problem, to maintain full occupancy, or to prevent a hardship to the family. - LHA may transfer families occupying units with special accessibility features, if those features are not required by current tenants and there is an eligible family on the waiting list who does need such features. - LHA will transfer tenants to permit unit modernization as determined necessary by LHA. - 3.
+LHA may waive this provision to avoid a vacancy problem, to maintain full occupancy, or to prevent a hardship to the family. - d.
+LHA may transfer families occupying units with special accessibility features, of those features are not required by current tenants and there is an eligible family on the wait list who does need such features. - e.
+LHA will transfer tenants to permit unit modernization as determined necessary by LHA. - 3.
 Resident Requested Transfers.
 LHA will consider resident-requested transfers.
 If approved, the transfer will be placed on the appropriate waiting list as of the date of the transfer request.
 LHA will observe the following criteria when considering resident-requested transfers.

+a.
 Length of Residency

-The tenant family must have resided in the current unit for at least 1 years to be eligible for a transfer.
+The tenant family must have resided in the current unit for at least One (1) year to be eligible for a transfer.

-• Rent Payments History
+b.
+Rent Payments History

-During the lease period, the family history of rent payment must include no record of delinquency for the past 6 months and no more than 4 letters of delinquency in two years, and must have a favorable recommendation from the Credit and Collections Clerk.
+During the lease period, the family history of rent payment must include no record of delinquency for the past 6 months and no more than four (4) letters of delinquency in two (2) years and must have a favorable recommendation from the Credit and Collections Clerk.